geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Initialize_M365_Tenant.md

 4. **Server Manager** will automatically start.
 Leave it open (it’s used in the next task) but minimize the window for now.

 5. On the taskbar at the bottom of the page, select the **Microsoft Edge** icon.
-Maximize your browser window when it opens.
+If necessary, maximize your browser window when it opens.

 6. In your browser go to the **Microsoft Office Home** page by entering the following URL in the address bar: **https://portal.office.com/**

 7. In the **Sign in** dialog box, copy and paste in the **Tenant Username** provided by your lab hosting provider (**admin@xxxxxZZZZZZ.onmicrosoft.com**, where xxxxxZZZZZZ is the tenant prefix assigned by your lab hosting provider) and then select **Next**.

-8. In the **Enter password** dialog box, copy and paste in the **Tenant Password** provided by your lab hosting provider and then select **Sign in**.
+8. In the **Enter password** dialog box, copy and paste in the unique **Tenant Password** provided by your lab hosting provider and then select **Sign in**.

 9. On the **Stay signed in?** dialog box, select the **Don’t show this again** check box and then select **Yes.**

 10. If a **Get your work done with Office 365** window appears, then close it now.

 11. On the **Microsoft Office Home** tab, notice the initials **MA** that appear in a circle in the top-right corner of the screen.
-These are the initials of the **MOD Administrator** account, which is the tenant admin account created by your lab hosting provider.
-If any of the other Microsoft 365 user accounts that were created by your lab hosting provider have a picture associated with the account, that picture will be displayed when the user logs in.
-When a user such as the MOD Administrator has no picture assigned to it, the user's initials are displayed in place of the picture. <br/>
+These are the initials of the **MOD Administrator** account, which is the tenant admin account created by your lab hosting provider that you just signed in as.
+The other existing Microsoft 365 user accounts that were created by your lab hosting provider have a picture associated with each of their accounts; therefore, in later labs when you sign in as any of these users, the user's picture will be displayed rather than the user's initials.
+However, when a user such as the MOD Administrator has no picture assigned to it, the user's initials are displayed in place of the picture. <br/>

-	On the **Microsoft Office Home** tab, in the column of Microsoft 365 app icons that appear on the left side of the screen, scroll down and select the **Admin** icon; this opens the **Microsoft 365 admin center** in a new browser tab.
+	On the **Microsoft Office Home** tab, in the column of Microsoft 365 app icons that appears on the left side of the screen, select the **Admin** icon, which is the last icon in the list; this opens the **Microsoft 365 admin center** in a new browser tab.

 12. In the **Microsoft 365 admin center**, in the left-hand navigation pane, select **Show all** and then select **Settings**.
 In the **Settings** group, select **Org settings**.